Tips

 Runners

-Avoid running the nuitka binary, doing python -m nuitka will make a 100% sure you are using what you think you are.
-Using the wrong Python will make it give you SyntaxError for good code or ImportError for installed modules.
-That is happening, when you run Nuitka with Python2 on Python3 code and vice versa.
-By explicitly calling the same Python interpreter binary, you avoid that issue entirely.
+Avoid running the nuitka binary; doing python -m nuitka will make sure that you are using what you think you are.
+Using the wrong Python will make it give you SyntaxError or ImportError for installed modules.
+That happens, when you run Nuitka with Python2 on Python3 code and vice versa.
+You avoid that issue by explicitly calling the same Python interpreter binary.

 Fastest C Compilers

-The fastest binaries of pystone.exe on Windows with 64 bits Python proved to be significantly faster with MinGW64, roughly 20% better score.
-So it is recommended for use over MSVC.
-Using clang-cl.exe of Clang7 was faster than MSVC, but still significantly slower than MinGW64, and it will be harder to use, so it is not recommended.
+The fastest binaries of pystone.exe on Windows with 64 bits version of Python proved to be significantly faster with MinGW64, roughly 20% better score.
+So, it is recommended for use over MSVC.
+Using clang-cl.exe of Clang7 was faster than MSVC but still significantly slower than MinGW64 and will be harder to use, so it that’s not recommended as well.

-On Linux, for pystone.bin, the binary produced by clang6 was faster than gcc-6.3, but not by a significant margin.
-Since gcc is more often already installed, that is recommended to use for now.
+On Linux, for pystone.bin, the binary produced by clang6 was faster than gcc-6.3, but not significantly.
+Since gcc is more often already installed, it is recommended for use for now.

-Differences in C compilation times have not yet been examined.
+Differences in C compilation times were not examined.

 Unexpected Slowdowns

-Using the Python DLL, like standard CPython does, can lead to unexpected slowdowns, e.g. in uncompiled code that works with Unicode strings.
+Using the Python DLL, as standard CPython does, can lead to unexpected slowdowns, for example in uncompiled code that works with Unicode strings.
 This is because calling to the DLL rather than residing in the DLL causes overhead, and this even happens to the DLL with itself, being slower, than a Python all contained in one binary.

 So if feasible, aim at static linking, which is currently only possible with Anaconda Python on non-Windows, Debian Python2, self compiled Pythons (do not activate --enable-shared, not needed), and installs created with pyenv.